 Management is a must for every enterprise.
 The existence of management ensures proper functioning and running of an enterprise.
 Management can plan the activities to achieve the objectives and utilize the available resources at minimum cost.
 Every business needs a direction.
-This direction is given by the management.
-The resources of production are converted into production.
-The resources will remain as resources in the absence of management.
-The conversion process is performed through the coordination of management.
-The significance or importance of management is briefly explained below:
+This direction is given by

 - 1. Management meets the challenge of change: In the modern business world, there are frequent changes.
 The changes place the business in a dangerous position.
 Only an efficient management can save the business from the dangers brought in by the challenges. - 2.
 Accomplishment of group goals: The achievement of objectives of a business depends upon three factors.
 The proper planning of available resources, adjusting possibility of business unit with existing business environment and the quality of decision taken and control made by the business unit are the factors responsible for achieving objectives. - 3.
 Effective utilization of business: There are eight M's in the business.
 These are said to be man, money, materials, machines, methods, motivation, market and management.
 Management is the topmost of all other 'Ms'.
 Management has control over other remaining 'Ms'. - 4.
 Effective functioning of business: Ability, experience, mutual understanding, co-ordination, motivation and supervision are some of the factors responsible for the effective functioning of business.
 Management makes sure that the abilities of workers are properly used and co-operation is obtained with the help of mutual understanding.
 Besides, management can know the expectation of workers and the expectation is fulfilled through motivation techniques. - 5.
 Resource development: Efficient management is the life boat of any developed business.
 The resources of the business may be identified and developed by the management.
 The term 'resources' includes men, money, material and machines. - 6.
 Sound organization structure: Management lays down the foundation for sound organization structure.
 Sound organization structure clearly defines the authority and responsibility relationship-who is responsible to whom, who will command whom and who is responsible for what.
 Care is taken in appointing qualified persons to the right job by the management. - 7.
 Management directs the organization: The human mind directs and controls the functioning of human body.
 Similarly, the management directs and controls the functioning of an organization. - 8.
 Integrates various interests: Each person has his own interests these interests are different in nature.
 Management takes steps to integrate various interests to achieve the objectives of an organization. - 9.
 Stability: The fluctuations of business are stabilized by the management.
 The fluctuations of business are caused by the changing policy of the government, pressures on the part of competitors and changing preference of customers.
 The efficient management can run the business as per the policy framed y the government, face the competitors in the market and produce the articles as per the preference of customers. - 10.
 Innovation: New ideas are developed by the management and implements in the organization.
 Better performance is achieved through new ideas. - 11.
 Co-ordination and Team-spirit: All the activities of business are grouped department-wise.
-Management co-ordinates the activities of different departments and establishes team-spirit to achieve the objectives.

-- 12. Tackling problems: Good Management acts as a friend or a guide of workers while tackling problems.
+Management co-ordinates the activities of different departments and establishes team-spirit to achieve the objectives. - 12.
+Tackling problems: Good Management acts as a friend or a guide of workers while tackling problems.
 When workers get over confidence of solving the problems for effective performance of a job, they fail in tackling the problems efficiently. - 13.
 A tool for personality development: Management gives direction to workers for effective performance of a job.
 Besides, new methods or techniques are taught to workers.
-The training facilities are arranged by the management.
-In this way, management is a tool to develop the personality of workers to raise their efficiency and productivity ability.
+The training renaissance college of commerce & management